News Machine

 Created for Colors Magazine edition #86, 'Making the News'

-Concept initiated by Felipe Rocha
+Cover Concept Felipe Rocha

 Production Mauro Bedoni